vamuscari/dyre/README.md

 # \[Dy\]namic \[Re\]quests

 DyRe is a request builder for a middleware service.
-The intent of DyRe is to help automate selections of multiple fields without removing any functionalilty for handeling requests.
+The intent of DyRe is to help automate selections of multiple fields without removing any functionality for handling requests.
 No two APIs are the same and it is impossible to know what changes are to come, so flexibility favored over ease of use.

 Example API request
 `curl http://localhost:8080/Customers?fields=Name,Phone&groups=Address`
 - Fields are any independent SQL field.
-- Groups are a convienece for simplifying requests by returning multiple fields.
+- Groups are a convenience for simplifying requests by returning multiple fields.
 (At no point have I ever just wanted City in a request lol)

 ## Setting up JSON config